-the Cold War, it was impossible to get Western-aligned and Eastern-aligned countries to agree on a comprehensive treaty regime.
-This lead to the conclusion of two separate treaties in the field of human rights-the International Covenant on Civil and Political Rights.
-And the International Covenant on Economic and Social Rights.
-Regional systems lead the way-creating regional human rights treaties in the Americas that predated the UDHR, and in Europe that predated the two covenants.
+nomic, Social and Cultural Rights.
+Regional systems led the way-creating regional human rights treaties in the Americas that predated the UDHR and in Europe that predated the two covenants.
 A regional human rights treaty was also adopted in Africa.
 Regional systems demonstrated creativity and flexibility by adopting regional human rights treaties to fill the gaps in international law.
 Regional systems also innovated to cover rights and duties not recognized in the main international human rights treaties.
 International actors had the same fears that regional differentiation would lead to incoherence, fragmentation, and challenges to the universality of human rights.
-Yet, the regional human rights system has functioned to strengthen the enforcement of human rights across the globe and fill in gaps that the UN system cannot accommodate.
+Yet, the regional human rights system has functioned to strengthen the enforcement of human rights across the globe and fill in gaps that the U.N. system cannot accommodate.
 Given the experience of regionalization in the international human rights regime, a similar outcome may pertain in the field of international criminal law.

-The regional criminal court's innovation in the quotidian and crisis crimes covered, as well as the range of actors that can be held liable, push the boundaries of international criminal law in a much needed direction.
-Other scholars have postulated that regime complexes can also "generate positive feedback: providing incentives for a "race to the top."
-This occurs where countries take stronger action on a given issue, which generates imitation by others.
-Prime examples of this are the rights to peace, development and the environment, which were included in the African Charter on Human and Peoples'
+The regional criminal court's innovation in the quotidian and crisis crimes covered and the range of actors that can be held liable push the boundaries of international criminal law in a much needed direction.
+Other scholars have postulated that regime complexes can also "generate positive feedback: providing incentives for a 'race to the top.'"

+This occurs where countries take stronger action on a